So you’ve decided it’s time to learn about the Carnivore Diet?

 And in fact, many scientific studies rely on some sort of elimination or oligoantigenic diet (another term for an elimination diet), to identify potential allergy issues in patients.

 The big difference is, a lot of these elimination diets are designed to be temporary, with the goal being to reintroduce many safe food groups over time.
 Conversely, the Carnivore Diet aims to eliminate these permanently.
 In other words, there is no reintroduction stage.
 You just keep eating meat.

 What’s so special about meat, and why eat only animals?
 The argument goes something like this:

 #1) Meat protein is highly bioavailable.
 Animal protein has all the amino acids you need to live.
-And since you yourself are animal meat (weird to think about), the thought is your body doesn’t have to do much conversion for utilization.
+And since you yourself are animal meat (weird to think about), the thought is your body doesn’t have to do many conversions for utilization.

 #2) Meat is a low allergen threat.
-With the exception of some seafood and shellfish, most people are not allergic to meat.
-Especially red meat.
+Except for some seafood and shellfish, most people are not allergic to meat, especially red meat.
 That’s often why elimination diets okay red meat, as long as it hasn’t been processed and pumped full of additives (potential allergens).

 However, it is worth noting there is a tick whose bite has been linked to creating an allergic reaction to red meat specifically.
 Nature can be cruel.
 However, for the most part, people are not very allergic to meat.

 #3) Phytonutrients in plants can be pesticides.
 Since plants don’t have legs to run away from a hungry critter, they have to rely on other means to escape being eaten.
 Sometimes, it’s an outer barrier, like bark.
 However, it can also be chemical warfare, with plants producing toxins to poison, kill, or just bother whatever animal is eating them.

 The theory goes that people can be allergic to these chemicals.
 Now, we’ve evolved to handle these phytonutrients, and they actually provide health benefits for most.